dereuromark/cakephp-queue-scheduler/README.md

 This branch is for use with **CakePHP 4.4+**.
 For details see [version map](https://github.com/dereuromark/cakephp-queue-scheduler/wiki#cakephp-version-map).

+## Motivation
+A DB and queue based cronjob system does not require a sys-admin to manually modify the crontab file on a server.
+It also allows for easier multi-server (worker) environments.

+Such a system provides easier input and "frequency" validation, as well as visual output of the schedule in the backend.
+For smaller projects it can also be ported more easily between systems (e.g. dev/stage/prod) using migrations instead of having to touch the server config.

+Also logging and i18n customization can potentially be easier to get addressed this way.

+Finally, with the Queue plugin integrating it can smoothly work alongside your existing Queue tasks.
+The backend can provide buttons to also "trigger" any such schedule manually where needed.

 ## Installation

 You can install this plugin into your CakePHP application using [composer](https://getcomposer.org).